 Adult stem cell therapy is an exciting new treatment that is offering non-surgical, orthopedic solutions to otherwise potentially surgical conditions.
 Adult stem cell therapies are the wave of the future for treating chronic, unresponsive tendon conditions.

-Stem Cell Therapy is quit simple.
-Adult stem cells are obtained directly from the patient in a simple, pain-free procedure done in office and reintroduced back to the patient (analogous), during a same day one-hour procedure.
+Stem Cell Therapy is quite simple.
+Adult stem cells are obtained directly from the patient in a simple, pain-free procedure done in-office and reintroduced back to the patient (analogous), during a same-day one-hour procedure.
 Adult stem cells are different than the controversial embryonic stem cells.
 Adult stem cell procedures are FDA-cleared and safe for human application.

-Adult Stem Cells are undifferentiated, special cells found in bone marrow (hip and lower leg) and adipose tissue (buttock and abdomen fat) which have been proven to repair and regenerate chronic tendon damage when grafted to the injured site, under the aide of ultra sound guided imaging.
+Adult Stem Cells are undifferentiated, special cells found in bone marrow (hip and lower leg) and adipose tissue (buttock and abdomen fat) which have been proven to repair and regenerate chronic tendon damage when grafted to the injured site, under the aid of ultrasound-guided imaging.
 Since tendon tissue has poor vascularity with limited healing compounds, stem cell injections are typically followed up with one or more Platelet Rich Plasma (PRP) procedures.
 It is believed that Platelet Rich Plasma is the catalyst of the regenerative process by “turning on” growth factors and bio-active proteins that are essential for complete healing.